 I walked out of the clinic in even more shock not knowing what was going on.
-I then had to visit the clinic every week during my preganancy where my consultant repeatedly told me I had to keep my sugar level low at all times,
+I then had to visit the clinic every week during my pregnancy where my consultant repeatedly told me I had to keep my sugar level low at all times,

 I watched my diet as best I could being pregnant, and two months early had my two beautiful baby girls.
 It was then that they tested me to confirm if I had diabetes as opposed to gestational diabetes, after continuing to use insulin and having to start from scratch again, taking 30 units with a sandwich was no longer applicable!
 I was then diagnosed with Type 1 diabetes, something that no-one in my family has previously had and my third shock in seven months....

-Time has flown by and to be honest having kids takes your mind of most things and it is only occassionally I sit there thinking 'why me'?
-My children have just turned three and they are aware that I take medicine with my breakfast, lunch and dinner and occassionally they see me drinking orange juice, but life goes on and I am constantly on the watch of any more surprises."
+Time has flown by and to be honest having kids takes your mind of most things and it is only occasionally I sit there thinking 'why me'?
+My children have just turned three and they are aware that I take medicine with my breakfast, lunch and dinner and occasionally they see me drinking orange juice, but life goes on and I am constantly on the watch of any more surprises."